 Taughannock State ParkCredit: @wanderwomenpics on Instagram

-Taughannock Falls is a true gem during any season, but come winter, it transforms into dazzling icy wonder.
-While some trails close seasonally (be sure to call ahead for availability), the park is open year-round.
+Taughannock Falls is a true gem during any season, but come winter, it transforms into a dazzling icy wonder.
+While some trails close seasonally (be sure to call ahead for availability, 607-539-4078) the park is open year-round.
 Head to the Taughannock overlook, just a short walk from the parking lot, where you’ll unlock a stunning view of the 215-foot falls surrounded by snow.
-Entrance is $9 per car.
+Entry is $10 per car.

 Chittenango Falls State Park (Central New York)